rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-27.md

 categories:
   - "newsletters"
 summary: "Welcome to the #27 edition of Rust in Blockchain.
-It was a slow month, with few project updates, and few new projects."
+It was a slow month, with few project updates, and few new projects.
+This month we spotlight project `Stateright`, a model checker for implementing distributed systems in Rust."
 ---

 Welcome to the #27 edition of Rust in Blockchain,